Integrated Dual Diagnosis Treatment for Bipolar Disorder and Substance Addiction in Los Angeles, California

 - Aftercare Programs

-Can Rehab Centers Treat Bipolar Disorder and Addiction at the Same Time?
+Can Rehab Centers Treat Bipolar Disorder and Substance Addiction at the Same Time?

 Yes, dual diagnosis treatment centers exist to help addicts not only recover from substance abuse but also work to effectively treat their mental illness.